essdot/js-lessons/doc/types.md

 * `false` will coerce to 0.
 * `true` will coerce to 1.
 * If a string can be parsed as a number, it will coerce to that number's value.
-* If an object's `toString()` results in a string that can be parsed as a number, the object will coerce to that number.
+* If an object's `valueOf()` results in a number, or its `toString()` results in a string that can be parsed as a number, the object will coerce to that number.
 This includes arrays.

 Everything else coerces to `NaN`.